(incorporating the Councillors’ Code of Conduct and the Council’s Financial Regulations)

 6. Annual Parish Meeting

-6.1 The Council is required to hold an annual parish meeting which is not a meeting of Councillors but is one to which all residents are invited.
+6.1 The Council may convene an annual parish meeting which is not a meeting of Councillors but is one to which all residents are invited.
 It is not to be confused with the annual meeting referred to at paragraph 3.
 Any decisions made at this meeting are not binding on the Council.
-The time and date of the annual parish meeting is determined by the Council at its annual meeting in May of the preceding year.
+The Council no longer routinely convenes an annual parish meeting but retains the option of so doing, as contained with Sec 15(1) Local Government Act 1972.

 7. Rules of debate at meetings